Skip to Content

-You see, last Fall, I really wanted a knit sweater.
+Last fall, I was on a quest for the perfect knit sweater.
 I love the look of knitted fabric and wanted something stylish and cozy to wear throughout the coming winter.

 Yet, I didn’t want to wait.
 I wanted to get started on my sweater right away.

-So, I grabbed a hook and this sophisticated crochet cropped sweater is what literally flew off my hook.
+So, I grabbed a skein of yarn, a hook and this sophisticated crochet cropped sweater

 Btw, I had never worked with Lion Brand Jeans yarn before, but I end up loving it!